-The course is examined across two written papers that are both taken at the end of the D block.
+The course is examined across two written papers that are both taken at the end of the D Block.
 38-42% of the questions assess basic skills: knowledge and understanding.
 An equal weighting is given to more advanced skills: application, analysis and evaluation.
 The remaining written questions (19-21%) are based around experimental work.
 Students perform regular experiments throughout the course.

 We encourage students to think about the subject in context.
 This improves their overall chemical aptitude, as well as informing Sixth Form subject choices.
 The following popular books are recommended.
-All are available from the school library:
+All are available from the School library:

-Parsonage, Max: A Simple Introduction to Chemistry Bryson, Bill: A Short History of Nearly Everything Elements of Murder Emsley, John: Dawkins, Richard: The Magic of Reality
+Parsonage, Max:A Simple Introduction to ChemistryBryson, Bill:A Short History of Nearly EverythingEmsley, John:Elements of MurderDawkins, Richard:The Magic of Reality

-In addition to this, students are invited to attend regular quest lectures from active scientists and related professionals.
+In addition to this, students are invited to attend regular guest lectures from active scientists and related professionals.
 Recently, this included the Nobel Prize winning chemist Sir Fraser Stoddart.
-The Department also invites D block students to attend the training sessions for a national competition called the Cambridge Chemistry Challenge.
+The Department also invites D Block students to attend the training sessions for a national competition called the Cambridge Chemistry Challenge.